In This Article

 - A broom and dustpan

-Before giving yourself a buzzcut, you may want to watch a barber do it either on youtube or in person.
-Pay close attention to what he's doing.
-Watch how he moves the clipper up the head.
-Also know that buzzing your head will make a mess in the bathroom.
+Before giving yourself a buzzcut, you may want to watch a hairstylist or barber do it either on YouTube or in person.
+Pay close attention to what they're doing.
+Watch how they move the clipper up the head.
+Also, know that buzzing your head will make a mess in the bathroom.
 Put something on the floor to catch the hair, like plastic or newspaper, and cover yourself with a towel so you protect your clothes or just take your shirt off.

 Invest in good tools, and keep your clippers well-oiled and maintained.
-Paying a few extra dollars for a good clipper, such as the Oster Fast Feed, will help produce a better result.
-For a good trimmer, check out the Andis T-Outliner.
+Paying a few extra dollars for a good clipper, such as the Oster Fast Feed ($65), will help produce a better result.
+For a good trimmer, check out the Andis T-Outliner ($51).
 Together, these will set you back around a hundred bucks, but they'll give you years of use, and you'll recover the cost from saving cash spent getting your hair professionally done.
 If you decide to buzz it all the way to the skin, a good balding clipper is a great investment.

-- Choose a length: The standard cut you should go with is a 3-2-1 buzzcut, which has a No. 3 guard on top, 2 on the sides, and 1 around the edges.
+The standard cut you should go with is a 3-2-1 buzzcut, which has a No. 3 guard on top, No. 2 on the sides, and No. 1 around the edges.
 This will leave the hair about 3/8 inch long on top, tapering down to 1/2 inch on the sides and back and then finishing tighter at the hairline.
 The shorter you buzz it, the harder it will be to mess up or end up with an uneven result.

-- Get ready: To achieve the best results, it's helpful to start with a clean, dry head of hair—hair will be more difficult to cut evenly if it has product in it, or is flat after sleeping or wearing a hat.
+To achieve the best results, it's helpful to start with a clean, dry head of hair—hair will be more difficult to cut evenly if it has product in it or is flat after sleeping or wearing a hat.
 It'll also be helpful to have a hand mirror or a swing-arm vanity mirror, both of which will allow you to keep both hands free.
 If you're using a swing arm mirror, mount the mirror on a wall that runs perpendicular to the vanity mirror.
 This will allow you to stand between the two mirrors and see the back of your head.
-Having both hands free will make this much easier on you.
+Having both hands free will make the process much easier on you.

-- Detail the cut: Using your trimmer, you'll now trim your sideburns and shave your neck by creating a line and shaving everything underneath completely.
-This will give your cut a polished look.
+Using your trimmer, you'll now trim your sideburns.
+For a polished look, shave the back of your neck by creating a line and shaving everything underneath completely.
 Holding your trimmer with the teeth of the blade pointing at your skin (the blade is parallel to the floor with the bottom of the blade facing up) will allow you to cut a clean line.
 Holding the trimmer with the bottom of the blade flat against your skin (with the teeth facing up) will allow you to shave everything underneath the line you created.
 Follow the natural hairline as closely as possible.

-- Clean up: Once you've finished the cut, inspect your entire head carefully for any missed spots or uneven places.
+Once you've finished the cut, inspect your entire head carefully for any missed spots or uneven places.
 Go back over anything that looks out of place.
 Pay close attention to the back and crown area, because these are often the areas most people miss.
 Sweep up, shower, run your hands through your hair, and enjoy your new buzz.
-To keep your look fresh, buzz your head about every two weeks.
+Even though you won't need to style your hair, you'll still need to maintain some basic upkeep.
+Buzz your head about every two weeks to keep your look fresh.